klepas/klepas.org/_posts/2008-07-14-tango-public-domain.markdown

 layout: post
 title: Tango to go public domain?
 ---
 In the previous post I hinted that the <a href="http://tango.freedesktop.org" title="Tango Desktop Project homepage">Tango Desktop Project</a> icon set would be re-licensed into the public domain.
 The news came through at the start of <acronym title="GNOME Users&rsquo; and developers&rsquo; Europe conference">GUADEC</acronym> 2008 over the <a href="http://lists.freedesktop.org/mailman/listinfo/tango-artists" title="Tango Artists mailing list info page on freedesktop.org">tango-artists</a> mailing list.
-This somewhat lengthy article should set straight what Tango is, what it's goals are, some of the hiccups that we've encountered along the way and the imminent future of a possible re-licensing into the public domain.
+This somewhat lengthy article should set straight what Tango is, what its goals are, some of the hiccups that we've encountered along the way and the imminent future of a possible re-licensing into the public domain.

 <img src="/files/images/tango-example-16x.png" alt="Example of the Tango icon set 16&times;16 versions" title="Example of the Tango icon set 16&times;16 versions" width="624" height="310" />